Getty Fire Ignited by Power Line in Sepulveda Pass

 The Skirball Fire in December 2017, just across the lanes of the 405 from the start of the Getty Fire, was caused by a cooking fire in a homeless camp, city officials said.
 Several homes were destroyed.

-Concerns about the potential for noninsulated electrical lines causing wild land fires have prompted California's two largest private utilities, Pacific Gas and Electric and Southern California Edison, to preemptively deenergize aerial lines in high fire danger areas.
+Concerns about the potential foruninsulated electrical lines causing wild land fires have prompted California's two largest private utilities, Pacific Gas and Electric and Southern California Edison, to preemptively deenergize aerial lines in high fire danger areas.

 As of early this week the Los Angeles Department of Water and Power, that owns the pole closest to the start of the Getty Fire, had not made plans to switch-off electricity as a precaution, the city officials told NBC4.